It’s about time to make a little list to sent to Santa Clause, right? I usually have a tough time telling people what I wish for when asked.

 *This post contains affiliate links when you click the headlines.
 If you buy a book through this link I get a few cents and can get another great book myself.
 So thank you!

 **This book has been sent to me for a review by the Landwirtschaftsverlag.
-The enthusiasm is all mine.1 No time to comment?
+The enthusiasm is all mine.1 Click and leave a ❤︎ if there is no time to comment.